genesiscommunitysuccess/docs/docs/Operations/commands.md

 \--cluster, -c         kills the process on every node in the cluster

-\## startServer script
+## startServer script

-The startServer script reads the $GC/processes.xml file to determine which processes to start and how to start them.
+This script reads the **$GC/processes.xml** file to determine which processes to start and how to start them.

 Syntax: